Nobel Memorial Prize in Economic Sciences

+The Nobel Memorial Prize in Economic Sciences, often referred to as the Nobel Prize in Economics, is an award in the field of economic sciences administered by the Nobel Foundation.
+Officially, it is titled the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel (Sveriges riksbanks pris i ekonomisk vetenskap till Alfred Nobels minne), established in 1968 by Sweden's central bank, Sveriges Riksbank, to celebrate its 300th anniversary and in memory of Alfred Nobel.

-Although not one of the five Nobel Prizes established by Alfred Nobel's will in 1895, it is commonly referred to as the Nobel Prize in Economics.
-The winners of the Nobel Memorial Prize in Economic Sciences are chosen in a similar way, are announced along with the Nobel Prize recipients, and the prize is presented at the Nobel Prize Award Ceremony.
+Although the prize was not one of the original five Nobel Prizes established by Alfred Nobel's will, it is considered part of the Nobel Prize framework and is administered and referred to along with Nobel Prizes by the Nobel Foundation.
+Laureates of the Prize in Economic Sciences are chosen in a similar manner to and announced alongside the Nobel Prize recipients, and receive the Prize in Economic Sciences at the Nobel Prize Award Ceremony.

-The award was established in 1968 by an endowment "in perpetuity" from Sweden's central bank, Sveriges Riksbank, to commemorate the bank's 300th anniversary.
-It is administered and referred to along with the Nobel Prizes by the Nobel Foundation.
-Laureates in the Memorial Prize in Economics are selected by the Royal Swedish Academy of Sciences.
-It was first awarded in 1969 to Dutch economist Jan Tinbergen and Norwegian economist Ragnar Frisch "for having developed and applied dynamic models for the analysis of economic processes".
+The laureates of the Prize in Economic Sciences are selected by the Royal Swedish Academy of Sciences, which also selects the laureates of the prizes in Physics and Chemistry.
+The Prize was first awarded in 1969 to Dutch economist Jan Tinbergen and Norwegian economist Ragnar Frisch "for having developed and applied dynamic models for the analysis of economic processes".

 Creation and funding

-An endowment "in perpetuity" from Sveriges Riksbank pays the Nobel Foundation's administrative expenses associated with the award and funds the monetary component of the award.

-Since 2012, the monetary portion of the Prize in Economics has totaled 8 million Swedish kronor.
-This is equivalent to the amount given for the original Nobel Prizes.
-Since 2006, Sveriges Riksbank has given the Nobel Foundation an annual grant of 6.5 million Swedish kronor (in January 2008, approx. US$1 million; €0.7 million) for its administrative expenses associated with the award as well as 1 million Swedish kronor (until the end of 2008) to include information about the award on the Nobel Foundation's web site.
+Since 1968 an endowment "in perpetuity" from Sveriges Riksbank has been paying the Nobel Foundation's administrative expenses associated with the award and funds the monetary component of the award.
+The amount of the Prize in Economic Sciences remains the same as other prizes, at 11 million Swedish kronor in 2023 and 2024.
+Since 2006, Sveriges Riksbank has given the Nobel Foundation an annual grant of 6.5 million Swedish kronor (in January 2008, approx. US$1 million; €0.7 million) for its administrative expenses associated with the award as well as 1 million Swedish kronor (until the end of 2008) to include information about the award on the Nobel Foundation's official websites.

 Relation to the Nobel Prizes

-The Prize in Economics is not one of the Nobel Prizes endowed by Alfred Nobel in his will.
+The Prize in Economic Sciences is not one of the original five Nobel Prizes endowed by Alfred Nobel in his will.
 However, the nomination process, selection criteria, and awards presentation of the Prize in Economic Sciences are performed in a manner similar to that of the original Nobel Prizes.

-Laureates are announced with the Nobel Prize laureates, and receive the award at the same ceremony.
+Laureates are announced with the other Nobel Prize laureates, and receive the award at the same ceremony.
 The Royal Swedish Academy of Sciences awards the prize "in accordance with the rules governing the award of the Nobel Prizes instituted through his [Alfred Nobel's] will", which stipulate that the prize be awarded annually to "those who ... shall have conferred the greatest benefit on mankind".